-Maintain the oil level between the mark (L) and the mark (H) on the engine oil dipstick.
-Do not fill the crankcase above the "H".
+1. Maintain the oil level between "ADD" mark (Y) and "FULL" mark (X) on oil level gauge (1).
+Do not fill the crankcase above "FULL" mark (X).

-Operating your engine when the oil level is above the "H" mark could cause your crankshaft to dip into the oil.
-The air bubbles created from the crankshaft dipping into the oil reduces the oils lubricating characteristics and could result in the loss of power.
+Operating your engine when the oil level is above the "FULL" mark could cause your crankshaft to dip into the oil.
+The air bubbles created from the crankshaft dipping into the oil reduces the oil's lubricating characteristics and could result in the loss of power or engine failure.